-Lynsey Robinson was the 2018 Democratic front runner nominee.
+Lynsey Robinson was the 2018 Democratic front-runner nominee.
 Her performance in the General election exceeded expectations and surpassed previous party results in her district.
-Ms. Robinson, who is now the Second Vice-Chair of the Maricopa County Democratic Party, has decided to run for State Senate for Legislative District 12.
+Ms. Robinson, who is the former Second Vice-Chair of the Maricopa County Democratic Party, has decided to run for State Senate for Legislative District 12.
 She supports and promotes Fairness, Justice and The Common Good.
-Lynsey is passionate about helping and speaking for working Arizonans.

 Lynsey has strong family values and believes that we need to put Arizona families first.
 She is married to DeVaughn and they have three beautiful children; Michael, Andrew, and Lauren.
 She and her family attend Central Christian Church in Gilbert, Arizona.